yangxi2008bj/jekyll.github.io/_includes/about/en.md

 Hi, I am *@yancy* (Yang Xi), a software engineer.
 I previously worked as full-stack Engineer at [Epic](https://www.epic.com/); Java Back-End Engineer at [DJI](https://www.dji.com/); Technical Lead at [Lachesis Mhealth](http://www.lachesis-mh.com);

-I studied at [Beijing University of Posts and Telecommunication](https://en.wikipedia.org/wiki/Beijing_University_of_Posts_and_Telecommunications) and [Queen Mary, University of London](https://en.wikipedia.org/wiki/Queen_Mary_University_of_London) from 2008 to 2012 with a major in Telecommunication Engineering with Management and got the B.Eng degree from both University.
+I studied at [Beijing University of Posts and Telecommunication](https://en.wikipedia.org/wiki/Beijing_University_of_Posts_and_Telecommunications) and [Queen Mary, University of London](https://en.wikipedia.org/wiki/Queen_Mary_University_of_London) from 2008 to 2012 with a major in Telecommunication Engineering with Management and got the B.Eng degrees from both Universities.

 I graduated from [Georgetown Unviersity](https://en.wikipedia.org/wiki/Georgetown_University) in 2014 with a major in Computer Science and got the M.S degree.